stealthbyte/stealthbyte.github.io/HackTheBox/index.md

 				<header class="major">
 					<h3>Hunting for the Entrance</h3>
 				</header>
-				<p>Understanding where to start and how to push through the rabbit holes.</p>
+				<p>Understanding where to start and how to push through the rabbit holes of enumeration.</p>
 				<ul class="actions">
 					<li><a href="Phase1.html" class="button">Learn more</a></li>
 				</ul>